 Operating such large, heavy equipment as boom lifts takes great responsibility from all workers involved.
 OSHA encounters many violations every year that often lead to injuries and fatalities.
 In fact, of the top ten violations for OSHA fines among small companies, four are connected in some way to aerial lifts:

 In 2008, these four violations together accumulated a total of 9,295 citations and $6.7 million in fines.
-This points to a huge need for boom lift certification training and scissor lift certification.
+This points to a huge need for boom lift certification training and scissor lift certification, along with the need for a reliable, affordable method for getting boom lift licenses.

 How Can Boom Lift Accidents Be Prevented?
 Get Your Boom Lift License Today!